M4GNV5/Geschwindigkeitsficken/README.md

 - `-Oshifts` optimize `++>++` to `p[0] += 2; p[1] += 2;`
 - `-Onoop` removes noops (e.g. `++--`)
 - `-Ogroup2` reorders and groups statements. e.g. `++>++<++` turns into `p[0] += 4; p[1] += 2`
-- `-Oconstfold` evaluate the program as much as possible.
-This turns programs without `,` into single `puts` statements
+- `-Oconstfold` evaluate the program as much as possible
 - `-Otrailing` remove all instructions after the last `,` or `.`